 Hi!
-I’m Rob Mason, and I am running to represent District 16 in the Idaho legislature to make sure that all Idahoans have a chance to thrive and enjoy the things that make Idaho great.
+I’m Rob Mason, and I represent District 16 in the Idaho legislature.
+I am working to make sure that all Idahoans have a chance to thrive and enjoy the things that make Idaho great.

 I have worked in Idaho for the past decade and moved to Boise in 2013.
 My wife Gwen and I live in the Sunset neighborhood with our dog Bell.
 Our extended family lives nearby in Garden City, the Winstead Park neighborhood and the foothills.
 On any given weekend you might find us working in our garden or hiking in Idaho’s backcountry; attending a neighborhood get-together or taking in a show downtown; playing board games with our family or floating down the Boise River.
 We love our neighborhood, our town and our state.
 There’s no place we’d rather work and live.